antmicro/warp-pipe/README.md

 ./scripts/coverage.sh
 ```

-Generated coverage report can be found in `coverage` folder.
+Generated coverage report can be found in the `coverage` folder.

 Building memory-mock